jlmelville/drnb/README.md

 and a Pascal-era card (GTX 1080).
 Unfortunately, generating nearest neighbors is a lot slower without it.

+#### ncvis

+Currently does not work on ARM Macs.
+It shouldn't be a failure to fail to install this.

 ## Data setup

 Before running anything, set a home directory for drnb, `DRNB_HOME` .
 Datasets will be imported to,